vikingJason/5eVaultMain/content/2. DM Tools/Rules/Labours (5e Variant Rule).md

 *Boon: You gain the vigilant feat and darkvision out to 60 feet.*

-You must go for 120 hours without benefiting from a [[long rest]], during which you must singlehandedly defeat at least 3 encounters of medium difficulty or higher.
+You must go for 120 hours without benefiting from a [[Long Rest]], during which you must singlehandedly defeat at least 3 encounters of medium difficulty or higher.
 Once you do so, you gain a heightened sense of danger and vigilance.